-|Narrative or documentary features with music-related content where music/musicians are the central element.
+|Narrative or documentary features of all genres.
+TFMF still considers music-related content where music/musicians are the central element.
 Additional consideration is given to films that are connected to the Southwest/Arizona via location, filmmaker or theme.

-|Narrative or documentary short films with music-related content where music or musicians are the central element.
+|Narrative or documentary short films of all genres.
+TFMF still has emphasis on music-related content where music or musicians are the central element.
 Additional consideration is given to films that are connected to the Southwest/Arizona via location, filmmaker or theme.

 MISSION & OBJECTIVE

 The Tucson Film & Music Festival (aka Tucson Film Festival) celebrates the past, present and future of the Tucson, Arizona filmmaking and music scene.
 TFMFs focus has always been on music related content and films and filmmakers with a connection to Arizona or the Southwest.
 This season we are open to all genres of films.
 The festival accepts documentaries, narrative features and shorts.

 In the heart of the Southwest resides a dusty old pueblo full of musicians, filmmakers and bars.
 For the past 120 years, Tucson, Arizona has long been the backdrop and stage for the likes of John Dillinger, Lalo Guerrero, Pete Martinez, Linda Ronstadt, the Dusty Chaps, Ettore "Ted" DeGrazia, Green On Red, R. Carlos Nakai, Al Perry, Max Cannon, Howe Gelb, Calexico and more.
 To celebrate the artistic talent that has emerged from Tucson, TFMF celebrates the great independent film and music connected to the Southwest.